dell/csm-docs/content/docs/deployment/helm/drivers/installation/powermax.md

 **Steps**

-1. Run `git clone -b v2.14.0 https://github.com/dell/csi-powermax.git` to clone the git repository.
+1. Clone the csi-powermax repository, using the latest release branch.
 This will include the Helm charts and dell-csi-helm-installer scripts.
+    ```bash
+    git clone -b v2.14.0 https://github.com/dell/csi-powermax.git
+    ```
 2. Create a namespace in which the driver will be installed.
-Run `kubectl create namespace powermax` to create a new one.
+    ```bash
+    kubectl create namespace powermax
+    ```
 3. Edit the `samples/secret/secret.yaml` file, referencing the details below, to provide the necessary information for connecting the driver to the desired Unisphere instances.

     - *storageArrays*: A list of storage arrays and their associated details.